 Tip Three: Make a photocopy of your passport

-Since the ship is holding our original passport, we always try to carry a photocopy of our passport photo page when we leave the ship in a foreign port.
+Since the ship may hold your original passport, we recommend that you carry a photocopy of your passport photo page when we leave the ship in a foreign port.
 Just in case of an emergency, which is extremely rare, a photocopy will help in identification purposes with a US Embassy in a foreign country.

 Also, we have scanned our passports and emailed them to our Hotmail accounts so that, from anywhere in the world, we can access and print our passport photo pages.
 Important!
 You should have a very secure password on your Hotmail account before you store personal information like passports or credit card numbers.

 Tip Four: Don't overpack